 If you have questions, send an email to ORISE.FDA.CFSAN@orau.org.
 Please include the reference code for this opportunity in your email.

-A research opportunity is currently available at the U.S. Food and Drug Administration (FDA), Center for Food Safety and Applied Nutrition (CFSAN), located in College Park, Maryland.
+A research opportunity is currently available at the U.S. Food and Drug Administration (FDA), Center for Food Safety and Applied Nutrition (CFSAN), located in the Office of Regulatory Science (ORS) in Charleston, South Carolina.

-Under the guidance of a mentor, the participant will have the following learning opportunities:
+Under the guidance of a mentor, the participant will assist in the following:

 Completion of a successful background investigation by the Office of Personnel Management is required for an applicant to be on-boarded at FDA.
 OPM can complete a background investigation only for individuals, including non-US Citizens, who have resided in the US for a total of three of the past five years.